asep19/portfolio/data/authors/default.md

 #### Software

-- This website is hosted on Vercel ans use Nextjs framework
+- This website is hosted on Vercel and use Nextjs framework
 - Text editor: Lunarvim (Neovim preconfigured)
 - Terminal: Gnome Terminal
 - Productivity: Ticktick(Todo app), Chrome